 Corruption is “dishonest activity in which an employee or a contractor abuses their position of trust in order to achieve some personal gain or advantage for themselves or another person or entity.”

 Council is committed to providing all volunteers with a safe and productive environment free from discrimination, harassment and bullying.
 Council will not tolerate harassment, nor any action which is humiliating, intimidating or hostile.
 Discrimination, harassment and bullying is unlawful under both federal and state legislation and such conduct is unacceptable.

-You are required to comply with our Equal Opportunity Policy and Procedures, treating others with respect and not engaging in behaviour that may constitute discrimination, harassment or bullying.
+You are required to comply with Council’s Equal Opportunity Policy and Procedures, treating others with respect and not engaging in behaviour that may constitute discrimination, harassment or bullying.
 A breach of this policy may result in disciplinary action, including termination.
-Information found in the Environmental Volunteers Guidelines.
+Further information can be found in the Environmental Volunteers Guidelines.

 Safeguarding Child Safety